inria-larsen/icubLearningTrajectories/README.md

 This program is a subpart of the project "icub-learning-trajectories" composed of different programs:
 1. recordTrajectories.cpp: to record into some files (recordX.txt, were 'X' is your new trajectory) the icub's arm movement as following:
 "X_geom Y_geom Z_geom Fx Fy Fz mx my mz x_robot y_robot z_robot" where the trio values are: the position given by the geomagic, the forces and moment received by "wholeBodyDynamicsTree", and the cartesian position of the icub simulated robot.
-2. Two matlab program to learn the distirubtion other these trajectories and to infer the end of an initiated movement:
+2. Some matlab scripts to learn the distirubtion other these trajectories and to infer the end of an initiated movement:
-2. demo_plotProMPs.m: It plots the different results (observed trajectories, learned distribution, infered trajectory from few samples);
+- demo_plotProMP(s).m: It plots the different results (observed trajectories, learned distribution, infered trajectory from few samples);
-3. demo_replay.m combined with replayTrajectories.cpp: It replays learned and predicted movements on the simulated robot.
+- demo_replayProMPs.m combined with replayTrajectories.cpp: It replays learned and predicted movements on the simulated robot.
+- demo_replayProMPsWithGeom.m: combined with replayTrajectoriesWithGeom.cpp: It allows you to move the robot's arm in the simulation, using the haptic device.
+You can then initate a trajectory and ask the robot to finish this movement when you want.

 ## PRE-INSTALLATION:
 You need to have installed: